GRID V8: AI Guidance for College and Career Decisions

 - what they have actually done

-- whether the likely environment leads toward seriousness or drift
+- whether their likely environment leads toward seriousness or drift

-- what kind of people will normalize responsibility rather than delay it
+- whether the people around them will normalize responsibility or delay it

 Only now discuss: